SAP-samples/teched2024-developer-keynote/topics/DEV100A-build-chatbot-apps-aicore/README.md

 1. Select the **Page Layout** component from the **Tree** view and from the **Style** tab, change the background color to the color of your choice.
 The background color chosen in this example is #36454F, the hex code for charcoal black.

-2. To change the icon to appear visually different for user vs bot, select the **Large image list item** on the canvas and click on the Component editor icon.
+2. To change the icon to appear visually different for user vs bot, select the **Large image list item** on the canvas and click on the **component template editor** icon.

 3. Select on the icon on the canvas and from the properties tab, under icon -> formula, enter the formula as